DeSemWeb/iswc2019.desemweb.org/content/index.md

 > and increases the scale at which we need to apply them.

 ## Topics of the DeSemWeb workshop series
-[Share your work](/contributions/) on these topics and related subjects:
+This workshop features these topics and related subjects:

 - intelligent Web clients through semantic technologies – [read more](/topics/#clients)